-The former, you might find to be a little counter intuitive, but there are two reasons for it.
-The first is that we often build a pan sauce using the browned bits (fond) on the bottom of the sauté pan.
+The former you might find to be a little counterintuitive, but there are two reasons for it.
+First, we often build a pan sauce using the browned bits (fond) on the bottom of the sauté pan.
 If the pan is nonstick, it will not have as much fond built up, and our sauce will not be as good.

-Second is for health reasons.
-It has been shown that Teflon breaks down and emits poisonous gases at high temperatures.
-Since sautéing is a high heat cooking method, it's best not to tempt fate and only use our nonstick pans for omelets and scrambled eggs, both of which are cooked over lower heat.
+The second is for health reasons.
+Teflon breaks down and emits poisonous gases at high temperatures.
+Since sautéing is a high-heat cooking method, it's best not to tempt fate and only use our nonstick pans for omelets and scrambled eggs, both of which are cooked over lower heat.

 Mistake #2 Putting Food in a Cold Pan